 - Ramp Meters - Ramp meters are traffic signals on freeway on-ramps that alternate between red and green to control the flow of vehicles entering the freeway mainline.
 Metering rates are adjusted automatically by the system based on prevailing freeway traffic conditions.

 - Traffic Data Collectors - Traffic detectors are one of the key set of tools used to keep track of what is happening on the roadways.
 The most common detector we use is the induction loop, a simple low-voltage wire coil buried in the roadway that sends an electrical pulse when a vehicle passes over it.
 Other, less common detectors use infrared, radar, sound or video imaging to detect vehicles.
 The detection data is sent from the roadside to the TMCs to monitor operations and provide traffic conditions to the Web and the WSDOT 511 traffic information hotline.

-- Traffic Management Centers (TMC) - WSDOT operates seven regional TMCs .
+- Traffic Management Centers (TMC) - WSDOT operates six regional TMCs .
 They are the nerve centers for our operations activities.
 Real-time information is gathered 24 hours a day, 7 days a week from many sources including traffic detectors, CCTV cameras, ramp meters, the Washington State Patrol (WSP), road crews, WSDOT's incident response teams , and media traffic reporters.
 We use this information to respond to incidents, deal with other problems that occur, and notify the public and the media of these events.

 Key ITS Operations Offices: